AntonTumilovich/https-flows.nodered.org-node-node-red-contrib-yandex-alice-command/README.md

 Changes in version 1.17 27/11/20:
-* Fixed spaker not in rooms
+* Fixed speaker not in room